 - Large unheated swimming pool and separate kids' pool

-- Acres of gardens to explore, filled with fruit trees, herbs, peacocks and more
+- Acres of gardens with hammocks and tree house to explore, filled with fruit trees, herbs, peacocks and more

 - Bicycles to borrow